KnockoutCoder/KnockoutCoder/README.md

 </div>

-> _For me, understanding performance and behavior early helps prevent noise later._
+> _for me, understanding performance and behavior early helps prevent noise later._
-> _I enjoy integrating visibility into systems - logging, metrics, tracing — so issues surface clearly and recovery is faster._
+> _i enjoy integrating visibility into systems - logging, metrics, tracing - so issues surface clearly and recovery is faster._
-> _There’s a quiet satisfaction in seeing a system tell you what it needs before something breaks._
+> _there’s a quiet satisfaction in seeing a system tell you what it needs before something breaks._

 <div align="center">